 Another issue we encounter often is slipped tiles.
 When a tile slips it exposes the felt underlayment to the sun, “burning” the felt to the point where the plywood is exposed.
 In fact, we’ve seen this happen to roofs that are less than five years old and haven’t been properly maintained.

-Extend the Life of Your Roof
+How to Extend the Life of Your Roof Tiles

 So how do you extend the life of your tile roof and decrease the chances of having a leak?
 We at GreatWay Roofing recommend an annual (or even semi-annual) roof inspection and if needed, maintenance performed.
 An easy way to remind yourself to inspect your roof is to do it once in the fall and again in the spring during Daylight Savings.
 This is a great time to also replace the batteries in your smoke detectors and change the air filter in your furnace.